mlr7/Quantum-Generative-Adversarial-Networks-Part-1/README.md

 ## References and Miscellaneous Notes

-Dallaire-Demers, Pierre-Luc, and Nathan Killoran.
-"Quantum generative adversarial networks."
-Physical Review A 98, no. 1 (2018): 012324.
+**Dallaire-Demers, Pierre-Luc, and Nathan Killoran.
+"Quantum generative adversarial networks.
+Physical Review A 98, no. 1 (2018): 012324.**

-Biamonte, J., Wittek, P., Pancotti, N., Rebentrost, P., Wiebe, N. and Lloyd, S., 2017.
+**Biamonte, J., Wittek, P., Pancotti, N., Rebentrost, P., Wiebe, N. and Lloyd, S., 2017.
 Quantum machine learning.
-Nature, 549(7671), pp.195-202.
+Nature, 549(7671), pp.195-202.**

-Quantum systems produce atypical patterns that classical systems are thought not to produce efficiently, so it is reasonable to postulate that quantum computers may outperform classical computers on machine learning tasks.
+Authors conjecture that quantum systems produce atypical patterns that classical systems are thought not to produce efficiently, so it is reasonable to postulate that quantum computers may outperform classical computers on machine learning tasks.

-Georgescu, Iulia M., Sahel Ashhab, and Franco Nori.
+**Georgescu, Iulia M., Sahel Ashhab, and Franco Nori.
 "Quantum simulation."
-Reviews of Modern Physics 86, no. 1 (2014): 153.
+Reviews of Modern Physics 86, no. 1 (2014): 153.**

-Daley, Andrew J., Immanuel Bloch, Christian Kokail, Stuart Flannigan, Natalie Pearson, Matthias Troyer, and Peter Zoller.
+**Daley, Andrew J., Immanuel Bloch, Christian Kokail, Stuart Flannigan, Natalie Pearson, Matthias Troyer, and Peter Zoller.
 "Practical quantum advantage in quantum simulation."
-Nature 607, no. 7920 (2022): 667-676.
+Nature 607, no. 7920 (2022): 667-676.**

-Many of the most promising short-term applications of quantum computers fall under the umbrella of quantum simulation: modelling the quantum properties of microscopic particles that are directly relevant to modern materials science, high-energy physics and quantum chemistry.
+Authors state that many of the most promising short-term applications of quantum computers fall under the umbrella of quantum simulation: modelling the quantum properties of microscopic particles that are directly relevant to modern materials science, high-energy physics and quantum chemistry.

 Quantum simulation can be performed not only on future fault-tolerant digital quantum computers but also already today through special-purpose analogue quantum simulators.